apache/flink/docs/quickstart/scala_api_quickstart.md

     {% highlight bash %}
     $ sbt new tillrohrmann/flink-project.g8
     {% endhighlight %}
-    This will will prompt you for a couple of parameters (project name, flink version...) and then create a Flink project from the <a href="https://github.com/tillrohrmann/flink-project.g8">flink-project template</a>.
+    This will prompt you for a couple of parameters (project name, flink version...) and then create a Flink project from the <a href="https://github.com/tillrohrmann/flink-project.g8">flink-project template</a>.
     You need sbt >= 0.13.13 to execute this command.
 You can follow this <a href="http://www.scala-sbt.org/download.html">installation guide</a> to obtain it if necessary.
     </div>
     <div class="tab-pane" id="quickstart-script-sbt">